 Minerals found in hard water

-Typically, the hard water minerals include calcium and magnesium ions, iron, and aluminium.
+Typically, the hard water minerals include calcium, magnesium, iron, and aluminium.
 Hard water may also contain traces of other minerals, depending on location and water source.

 The higher the calcium and magnesium content of the water, the harder it is.
-Households across the world have various states of water hardness, because each location has a slightly different water cycle for its drinking water.
 While hard water is perfectly safe to drink, it can lead to inconvenience and inflate water bill prices.

 Hard water is formed when water passes through lime, chalk and gypsum deposits, which naturally contain traces of magnesium, calcium, iron and aluminium.

 The water comes into contact with these hard minerals while still in its natural environment, in lakes, rivers and groundwater.
-When water then flows from these environments into water plants to be treated for drinking, the calcium and magnesium deposits are not removed.
-Water is then transported to our homes for drinking.
+These hard causing minerals are not removed during the municipal water treatment process.

 Calcium and Magnesium Ions

-Most of us know calcium and magnesium as essential minerals for our health – but how do they affect our drinking water?
+Most of us know magnesium and calcium as essential minerals for our health – but how do they affect our drinking water?